simsoba-research/simsoba-research.github.io/_pages/about.md

   - /about.html
 ---

-# Hello, I'm Kouyakou‑Abalo SIMSOBA 👋
+# Hello, I'm Kouyakou-Abalo SIMSOBA 👋

 I am a **Google DeepMind Scholar**, currently pursuing an **M.Sc. in Artificial Intelligence for Science** at the African Institute for Mathematical Sciences (AIMS) in South Africa.
-My academic journey bridges mathematical theory, statistical modeling, and real‑world AI applications — with a strong emphasis on ethical, interpretable, and impactful research.
+My academic journey bridges mathematical theory, statistical modeling, and real-world AI applications — with a strong focus on ethical, interpretable, and impactful research.

 ---